-- Managerial perspective of market intelligence (MI)
+- The managerial perspective of marketing intelligence

 - Establishing and directing a MI function

 - Information stakeholders and their requirements

 - MI as a process: determining information needs and sources, and verifying available information to capture relevant material